The Exhibition

 Guidelines for Exhibition Publicity to the Gallery

-Gund Gallery Contract
+The Gund Contract

-The Gund Gallery will issue contracts that describe the logistics of your exhibition and the details of your “loan” of the work to the gallery.
+The Gund will issue contracts that describe the logistics of your exhibition and the details of your “loan” of the work to the gallery.
 There will be portions for you to complete and sign before returning.

 The gallery wall statement and "tombstone" labels will be posted near your work.
 You will create your wall statement and labels with your seminar professor and then submit them to the gallery.